ribtoks/intmaker/content/post/simple-opengl-program-on-c-under-linux.md

 Several companies and organizations have developed their own collections of bindings for OpenGL under .NET (Mono), the leader of which is the Tao Framework.
 The Tao Framework for .NET is a collection of bindings to facilitate cross-platform media application development utilizing the .NET and Mono platforms.
 But I failed to use it properly under Linux, so I found Open ToolKit, that is a free, cross-platform OpenGL and OpenAL wrapper for C# and other .NET languages.

-To use it you should download it from <a href="http://www.opentk.com/" target="_blank" class="broken_link">official website of openTK</a> and extract from archive to your favorite location.
+To use it you should download it from <a href="http://www.opentk.com/" target="_blank">official website of openTK</a> and extract from archive to your favorite location.
 Create empty project in your favorite IDE.
 In Linux (currently OpenSUSE 12.3) I use MonoDevelop.
 In your project References section right click and add reference to _OpenTK.dll_ which you can find via _opentk/Binaries/OpenTK/Release_ path (and also add _System.Drawing.dll_ assembly reference for _Color_ stuff).

 Now add some .cs file to your solution and paste this code: